Pumpkins - good food for you

 Many people think that because of its rough exterior the pumpkin comes from the vegetable family.
 However, as it is a fleshy plant that has seeds in it and comes from a flower it is actually identified as a fruit.

-The Health Benefits of this colourful natural food
+The Health Benefits of eating fresh seasonal produce.

 Eating fresh foods bring enormous health benefits and pumpkins are no different.
 For example, pumpkins are incredibly rich in vital antioxidants and vitamins.
 They are also low calorie and contain vitamin A, Leutin, which helps good eye health, and Carotene, great for healthy skin, the immune system and eye health.

-Pumpkin is a versatile natural food with so many different recipes to enjoy.
+Pumpkins are so versatile with so many different recipes to enjoy.

 Why not try the well-known Pumpkin Pie, Pumpkin Soup, Pumpkin Soup, Pumpkin Biscuits or even a Pumpkin Lasagne?